Capital City

 In Texas, workers’ rights are protected by numerous employment and labor laws, at both the state and federal level.
 As a result, employees enjoy protection from discrimination based on age, religion, sexual orientation, gender, and race.Here are the key things you need to know about hiring in Texas.

-The standard workweek is 40 hours, with overtime pay required for hours worked beyond 40 in a week, paid at 1.5 times the regular rate.
+The standard workweek in Texas is 40 working hours, with overtime pay required for hours worked beyond 40 in a week, paid at 1.5 times the regular rate.
 There are no specific restrictions on daily hours for adult employees, but there are stricter limits and time-of-day restrictions for minors.

 Employment taxes and statutory fees affect both your payroll and your employees’ paychecks in Texas .
 Understanding the tax obligations for both employers and employees is crucial when operating in Texas's business landscape.
 This section explains how taxes and statutory fees affect payroll and individual earnings in Texas.
 Note that employees may be liable for additional local taxes in certain cities and jurisdictions.